jwhaney/jwhaney.github.io/projects.md

 ---
-layout: page
+layout: default
-title: Projects
+title: projects
-permalink: /projects/
+permalink: /
 ---

 Below are projects I have worked on or am currently working on.
 Some are side projects, some are directly related to my current job at TNRIS, some were early projects when I first started coding and writing scripts.
-Check at my full GitHub profile and what I've been up to lately [@jwhaney](https://github.com/jwhaney).
+Check at my full GitHub profile and what I've been up to lately here [@jwhaney](https://github.com/jwhaney).

 - ### [api.tnris.org](https://api.tnris.org/api/v1)
 > Texas Natural Resources Application Programming Interface built with [Django](https://www.djangoproject.com/) and the Django [restframework](https://www.django-rest-framework.org/).
 This API feeds all kinds of data to a a few different applications, mainly [data.tnris.org](https://data.tnris.org) and [tnris.org](https://tnris.org).
 There is an administration console (requires login credentials; not public) that acts as a content management system to update information for the agency's website, upload resources for data collections available on data.tnris.org, upload image resources to AWS S3 for use in tnris.org or wherever users need, upload documents to S3, etc. This is the central brain of TNRIS right here.
 See Github repo here: [https://github.com/TNRIS/api.tnris.org](https://github.com/TNRIS/api.tnris.org)